 Ang ku kueh and soon kueh make up a tray in the colours of the Singapore flag.
 PHOTO: INTERNET

 SG50 Lapis from The Terrace at Conrad Centennial Singapore.
-PHOTO: CONRAD CENTENNIAL SINGAPORE complete with a crescent moon and five stars.
+PHOTO: CONRAD CENTENNIAL SINGAPORE

 Rice and red chillies may not make a proper meal but they do look patriotic.
 PHOTO: PIGGYWEN